-Of course, all parents want the best for their children!
-Prepping them for future life is essential.
-So here are some great activities for children, and tips to help them balance their practices and leisure time.
+Prepping your kids for future life is essential.
+So here are some great extracurricular activities for children, and tips to help them balance their practices and leisure time.

 So you and your child had some trial sessions and agreed on which instrument to learn or which sport to do?
 Congratulations!
 Now you should decide whether your kid wants to stay with this particular course.